nexnt/T809DATA_2021/09_random_forests/README.md

 Upload your plot as `3_2_1.png`.

-### Bonus
+### Independent section
-This is an open ended bonus section.
+This is an open ended independent section.
 You are welcome to analyze these models further, test them out on other datasets, compare parameters w.r.t. accuracy, recall, etc.